Pippa Middleton: Six Things To Know About Kate Middleton’s Sister’s Wedding

 Wedding Date

 James Matthews and Pippa Middleton are getting married on May 20 at the St. Mark’s Englefield, Berkshire.
-US Weekly reported that the wedding party would be held in a “luxury marquee in the garden,” adding that they would be using the entire grounds of their home as well.
+Us Weekly reported that the wedding party would be held in a “luxury marquee in the garden,” adding that they would be using the entire grounds of their home as well.

 Wedding Dress